-Maple Finance V2 went through 3 audits during its development details of which you can find below.
+Maple Finance V2 went through 3 audits during its development for the December 2022 release, details of which you can find below.
 All relevant issues identified by auditors were addressed prior to the launch of V2.

 Maple V2 has an active bug bounty to incentive whitehat hackers to report any issues discovered in the protocol to allow for the opportunity for a patch to be made before the exploit is performed by a malicious actor.
 For all information related to the ongoing bug bounty for these contracts run by Immunefi, please visit this site.